Bezirk Frankfurt

 The Bezirk Frankfurt, also Bezirk Frankfurt (Oder), was a district (Bezirk) of East Germany.
 The administrative seat and the main town was Frankfurt (Oder).

 History

 The district was established, with the other 13, on 25 July 1952, substituting the old German states.
 After 3 October 1990 it was disestablished due to the German reunification, becoming again part of the state of Brandenburg.

 Geography

 Position

-The Bezirk Frankfurt bordered with East Berlin and the Bezirke of Neubrandenburg, Potsdam and Cottbus.
-It bordered also with Poland.
+The Bezirk Frankfurt bordered East Berlin and the Bezirke of Neubrandenburg, Potsdam and Cottbus.
+It also bordered the country of Poland to the east.

 Subdivision

 The Bezirk was divided into 12 Kreise: 3 urban districts (Stadtkreise) and 9 rural districts (Landkreise):